emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 ### Intro

-The aim of this guide is not replace the AWS documentation but is show step-by-step of create and combine AWS resources in cloud console in order to create an Architecture with public and private subnets.
+The aim of this guide is not replace the AWS documentation but is show step-by-step how create and combine AWS resources in cloud console in order to create an Architecture with public and private subnets.

 In this guide I explain how create an infrastructure on AWS Cloud following design best practicies.